Mikejo5000/vsts-docs-pr/docs/work/track/add-tags-to-work-items.md

 >[!NOTE]
 ><b>Feature availability: </b>This feature is currently supported only on the Kanban board from Team Services or the web portal for TFS 2015 Update 1 or later version.

-To learn more about filtering, see [Filter your backlog or board](../backlogs/create-your-backlog.md#filter).
+To learn more about filtering, see [Filter your backlog or board](../how-to/filter-backlog-or-board.md).

 ###Limits on number of tags
 While no hard limit exists, creating more than 100K tags for a team project collection can negatively impact performance.
 Also, the auto-complete dropdown menu for the tag control displays a maximum of 200 tags.
 When more than 200 tags are defined, begin typing to cause the tag control to display relevant tags.

-You can't assign more than 256 tags to a work item.
-And, you can't add more than 32 new tags at a time or you'll receive the following message:
+You can't assign more than 100 tags to a work item or you'll receive the following message:

 	TF401243: Failed to save work item because too many new tags were added to the work item.

-Simply save the work item with the tags (32 or less) that you've added, and then you can add more tags.
+Simply save the work item with the tags (100 or less) that you've added, and then you can add more tags.

 Limit queries to fewer than 25 tags.
 More than that and the query will likely time out.